Portland Timbers: Soccer roots in Portland and first MLS seasons

-Professional soccer in Portland, Oregon can be traced to the soccer team that competed in the top-level North American Soccer League (NASL) as an expansion team from 1975 until the club's seventh season in 1982.
+Following England's World Cup victory in 1966, there was a significant increase in popularity of soccer in english speaking countries.
+The United States were heavily influenced and it paved the way for cities like Portland, Oregon to embrace the sport.
+The growth of professional soccer in Portland can be traced to the Portland Timbers, the city's expansion team in the top-level North American Soccer League (NASL) as an expansion team from 1975 until the club's seventh season in 1982.
 The club's major achievement was in their inaugural season during the league's playoffs, having won the league's division final, and runners-up in Soccer Bowl '75 losing to the Tampa Bay Rowdies in the championship match.
+This achievement helped to not only bring significantly more attention to the sport in Portland, but also bring more fans and more recognition to the Portland Timbers name.
 In 1985, F.C.
 Portland had established and was a charter club in the Western Soccer Alliance League and competed until folding in 1990.
 Professional soccer was dormant in the city until 2001, when the USL Timbers was founded and competed in Division 2 soccer in USL pro until the club folded in 2010.
 The USL club finished with the best record in the league in both the 2004 and 2009 regular seasons.

+Back when the Portland Timbers joined the NASL in 1975, their first manager was Vic Crowe, who was Welsh and brought many of that inaugural 1975 team's players from the West Midlands of England.
+Numerous members of the team were on loan for the summer from clubs in that area.
+Chris Dangerfield was one of the members of the 1975 team on loan from the Wolverhampton Wanderers in Birmingham.
+Like many of his teammates, he spent his time off the pitch talking to Portlanders and was a key part of building the culture of not only soccer in Portland, but also helping the Timbers to become a key part of the identity of the city.
+While there is much less of a need for building awareness of soccer now in Portland as there once was, team members maintaining relationships and volunteering in the community has stuck as part of the culture of the modern era Portland Timbers.